← All guides

 The pattern behind all 15

-Got a goal that isn't on this list?
-Feed it to the [loop builder](/builder) — it'll pressure-test your exit condition, attach a budget, and hand back a harness you can run today.
+If your goal is not on this list, feed it to the loop builder.
+It pressure-tests the exit condition, attaches a budget, and hands back a harness you can run today.

 Ready to run one?
 Browse the loop directory →